 As many as 45% of working Americans have a side hustle outside of their primary jobs, according to a 2019 Bankrate survey of 2,550 adults.
 Those side hustlers spend an average of 12 hours a week on their side gigs, and 73% of those side hustlers earn up to $500 per month.

 And as more Americans get vaccinated, social distancing regulations relax, and the economy continues to recover, lots of people, feeling the urge to splurge, are looking for new, flexible ways to generate a source of income.

 If you'd like to earn extra money but you need a gig that you'd be interested in doing even outside of your full-time work, there are plenty of options open to you.
 Let "your unique combination of skills, resources, interests" guide you, says Kathy Kristof, founder of job search site SideHusl.
 "You'll be happier, you'll do it better, and it will feed that yearning."

-Here are seven flexible side hustles you can do to supplement a full-time job.
+Here are seven flexible and in some cases high-paying side hustles you can do to earn more money and supplement a day job.